Shark Stories

 Mary (GNS-1998)

-Shark nets have been used in NSW since 1937 and despite all scientific evidence suggesting that they do not protect bathers, are merely offering a false sense of security to beachgoers (arguably more dangerous), and year after year data proving that the animals that suffer most in the nets are non-target species like dolphins, rays, seals, whales and turtles, they continue to be installed every year in NSW and QLD.
-Here is Mary the grey nurse shark who was found dead in the shark net program of QLD in 2024.
+Shark nets have been a fixture in NSW since 1937, yet they offer only a false sense of security.
+Science shows they don't protect bathers; instead, they serve as lethal traps for non-target species like dolphins, seals, and turtles.
+Despite this, NSW and QLD continue to install them every year.
+Mary the grey nurse shark was found dead in the shark net program of QLD in 2024.
 To help us gain vital protection for the grey nurse sharks please contact your local MP and share your support for the removal of the shark net program to prevent situations like this from occurring again.

 Photo credit: Geoff Aquino